DotsenkoMax/StreamApiMsu/README.md

 Prerequisite
 1) Java 9+

-Run
+2) If you run your code in Intelij, please add /lib/guava-18.0.jar in project libs.
+File - Project Structure - Libriries - '+'

-just run the Main class
+Run the Main class